 School personnel are usually first on the scene of an incident in a school setting.
 Staff are expected to take charge and manage the incident until its resolution or command is transferred to someone more qualified and/or to an emergency responder agency with legal authority to assume responsibility.
 Staff will seek guidance and direction from the school and local officials and seek technical assistance where appropriate.
-The Incident Commander, Principal, or designee is responsible for activating the School's EOP, including common and specialized procedures as well as threat/hazard-specific procedures.
-The Incident Commander, Principal, or designee the role as the IC or assign an Incident Commander based on who is most qualified for the type of incident occurring.
+The Incident Commander (CEO or his/her designee), Principal, or designee is responsible for activating the School's EOP, including common and specialized procedures as well as threat/hazard-specific procedures.
+The Incident Commander, Principal, or designee will assume the role as the IC or assign an Incident Commander based on who is most qualified for the type of incident occurring.